Johanson analysis

 Johanson analysis, developed by film critic MaryAnn Johanson, provides a method to evaluate the representation of women and girls in fiction.
 The analysis evaluates media on criteria that include the basic representation of women, female agency, power and authority, the male gaze, and issues of gender and sexuality.
-Johanson's 2015 study, funded by a Kickstarter campaign, compiled statistics for every film released in 2015, and all those nominated for Oscars in 2014 or 2015.
+Johanson's 2015 study, funded by a Kickstarter campaign, compiled statistics for every film released in 2015 and all those nominated for Oscars in 2014 or 2015.
 She also drew conclusions about movie profitability when women are represented well.

 Evaluation methodology

 The Johanson analysis provides a method for evaluating the portrayal of women and girls in movies.
 Although developed for the screen, it can also be applied to books and other media.
 It consists of adding or subtracting points based on different categories of representation.
 The analysis offers a more wide-ranging and in-depth analysis than provided by methods that rely on the evaluation of only one or two aspects of female representation, such as the Bechdel test or Mako Mori test.

 The analysis was developed by MaryAnn Johanson, also known as the FlickFilosopher, a film critic for a wide range of sources, both online and in print.
-An influential feminist voice in the film industry, Johanson was one of the film critics interviewed for the article at Rogerebert.com, "The Status of Feminist Film Criticism - A Roundup Report," that reviews the state of feminist film criticism in 2019.
+An influential feminist voice in the film industry, Johanson was one of the film critics interviewed for the article at Rogerebert.com, "The Status of Feminist Film Criticism - A Roundup Report," which reviews the state of feminist film criticism in 2019.
 Her FlickFilosopher website has become known as a leading review site in feminist literary criticism.
-In operation continuously since 1997, it is one of the longest running film review sites on the web.
+In operation continuously since 1997, it is one of the longest-running film review sites on the web.

 Johanson rated every movie released wide in North America for 2015, as well as every movie nominated for the Oscars in 2014 and 2015, producing a detailed analysis of the releases for their representation of girls and women.
 She also compiled a list of the year's new releases ranked by the score they achieved in the analysis.
 The project received funding through a kickstarter campaign.

 The following summarizes the areas considered in the analysis.
 Each category also considers whether or not the character is a person of color and if a male protagonist could be cast as a woman without having any significant impact on the film.
 A complete description of the categories and the rationale behind them can be found in the Johanson rating criteria.